rust-lang/book/second-edition/nostarch/chapter10.md

   |         cannot move out of borrowed content
 ```

-The key line to note about this error is `cannot move out of type [T], a
+The key line in this error is `cannot move out of type [T], a non-copy slice`.
-non-copy slice`.
-With our non-generic versions of the `largest` function, we
+With our non-generic versions of the `largest` function, we were only trying to
-were only trying to find the largest `i32` or `char`.
-As we discussed in the
+find the largest `i32` or `char`.
+As we discussed in the “Stack-Only Data:
-“Stack-Only Data: Copy” section in Chapter 4, types like `i32` and `char` that
+Copy” section in Chapter 4, types like `i32` and `char` that have a known size
-have a known size can be stored on the stack, so they implement the `Copy`
+can be stored on the stack, so they implement the `Copy` trait.
+But when we
-trait.
-But when we made the `largest` function generic, it became possible that
+made the `largest` function generic, it became possible that the `list`
-the `list` parameter could have types in it that don’t implement the `Copy`
+parameter could have types in it that don’t implement the `Copy` trait, which
-trait, which would mean we wouldn’t be able to move the value out of `list[0]`
+would mean we wouldn’t be able to move the value out of `list[0]` and into the
-and into the `largest` variable, resulting in this error.
+`largest` variable, resulting in this error.

-To call this code with only those types that implement the trait `Copy`, we can
+To call this code with only those types that implement the `Copy` trait, we can
 add `Copy` to the trait bounds of `T`!
 Listing 10-15 shows the complete code of
 a generic `largest` function that will compile as long as the types of the
 values in the slice that we pass into the function implement both the